mling2/15418-final-project/README.md

 **Other:**

-- We will need input graphs of different sizes to test our approaches on, so we will either find suitable data sets online (e.g.https://snap.stanford.edu/data/)and convert them to the desired input formats, or create our own input data.
+- We will need input graphs of different sizes to test our approaches on, so we will either find suitable data sets online (e.g. https://snap.stanford.edu/data/) and convert them to the desired input formats, or create our own input data.

-**GOALS AND DELIVERABLES**
+## GOALS AND DELIVERABLES

+**75%:**

-**75%:** The bare minimum we’d like to complete is implementingparallel versions of Dinic’s Algorithm and the Ford-Fulkerson Algorithm.
+The bare minimum we’d like to complete is implementing parallel versions of Dinic’s Algorithm and the Ford-Fulkerson Algorithm.

+**100%:**

-**100%:** If everything goes according to plan, we willimplement parallel versions of Dinic’s Algorithm, the Ford-Fulkerson Algorithm, and the Edmonds-Karp Algorithm.
+If everything goes according to plan, we will implement parallel versions of Dinic’s Algorithm, the Ford-Fulkerson Algorithm, and the Edmonds-Karp Algorithm.

+**125%:**

-**125%:** If we have extra time, we will try to implementa parallel version of the Push-Relabel Algorithm.
+If we have extra time, we will try to implement a parallel version of the Push-Relabel Algorithm.
 We can also try optimizing our parallel versions, for example by creating lock-free implementations, or perhaps further improving locality by examining our cache performance.

-Our overall goal is toachieve significant speedup(especially on larger input graphs) over the sequential versions of these algorithms.
+Our overall goal is to achieve significant speedup (especially on larger input graphs) over the sequential versions of these algorithms.

+**Deliverables:**

-**Deliverables:** After running tests on various typesof input graphs, we’ll create charts/graphs showing the speedup of our parallel algorithms with respect to the sequential versions.
+After running tests on various typesof input graphs, we’ll create charts/graphs showing the speedup of our parallel algorithms with respect to the sequential versions.
 We will also discuss practical use cases of these parallel algorithms and what advantages each of them might have over the others (i.e. when to use which